yaraburvin/mark-nodejs-proj--endpoint-testing/README.md

 (The server doesn't need to be running for you to run tests - [`supertest`](https://github.com/visionmedia/supertest) is a testing library that lets us test HTTP requests.)

+## Exercise 2: Environment variables

+In `index.ts` y

-## Exercise 2: Reading, understanding and documenting
+## Exercise 3: Reading, understanding and documenting

 **Success criterion:** a document which outlines how you think this Express server works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.